(AAA; Abdominal Aortic Aneurysm; Aneurysm, Abdominal Aortic; Thoracic Aortic Aneurysm; Aneurysm, Thoracic Aortic)

 With aneurysms of the thoracic aorta, the aortic valve may also be affected and need to be replaced or repaired.
 If the aneurysm involves important branches of the aorta, these vessels may either be repaired or bypassed.

 Depending on where the aneurysm is located and how complex it is, stenting may be done.
 A stent-graft is a polyester tube covered by a tubular metal web.
 The stent-graft is inserted into the aorta.
 With the stent-graft in place, blood flows through the stent-graft instead of into the aneurysm, eliminating the chance of rupture.

 Abdominal aortic aneurysm (AAA).
-EBSCO DynaMed website.
-Available at: ...(Click grey area to select URL) Updated April 18, 2013.
-Accessed May 8, 2013.
+EBSCO DynaMed Plus website.
+Available at: http://www.dynamed....
+Updated August 29, 2016.
+Accessed September 29, 2016.

 Screening for abdominal aortic aneurysm: recommendation statement.
 US Preventive Services Task Force website.
 Available at:

-7/21/2009 DynaMed's Systematic Literature Surveillance ...(Click grey area to select URL) Thompson SG, Ashton HA, Gao L, Scott RA, Multicentre Aneurysm Screening Study Group.
+7/21/2009 DynaMed Plus Systematic Literature Surveillance http://www.dynamed...: Thompson SG, Ashton HA, Gao L, Scott RA, Multicentre Aneurysm Screening Study Group.
 Screening men for abdominal aortic aneurysm: 10 year mortality and cost effectiveness results from the randomised Multicentre Aneurysm Screening Study.
 BMJ.
 2009;338:b2307.

 Last reviewed March 2017 by EBSCO Medical Review Board Michael J. Fucci, DO